1995-JP/IOSEPI-Core-Flow-Architecture/README.md

 If your team is struggling with energy efficiency in AI training or hardware-level signal lag, my models provide the path forward.
 Joseph Brick Picchiotti Systems Architect & Geometric Researcher picchiotti45@gmail.com

+Core structural principles are publicly shared.
+Certain functional mechanisms and optimization strategies are intentionally reserved.

+Collaboration, research discussion, and formal inquiry are welcome.